 Another unique facet of this generation’s home-buying inclinations will likely be the process of selecting and financing a property.
 Millennials grew up in the technology age and are often quite comfortable shopping for low-interest loans online.
 According to a National Association of Realtors report, approximately 81 percent of Millennials on the older end of the spectrum found their home through an app in 2019.
 The use of video walk-throughs and electronic mortgage buys are items real estate professionals and home-sellers may want to consider.

 Key Considerations About Millennial Homebuyers

 It may seem counterintuitive, given their online leanings, but Millennials have more personalized preferences.
-Many grew up in a culture of cooperation versus the competition and expect a sense of friendly comradery.
+Many grew up in a culture of cooperation versus competition and expect a sense of friendly comradery.
 The notion that buying a home is strictly a business transaction is an almost foreign concept to this generation.
 Buying a home is a deeply personal life decision.

 Along with personal business relations and online resources, real estate professionals and home-sellers would be well served to update starter and family homes with the latest technology.
 The powerful home-buying generation prefers living spaces that reflect the times.
 Smart technology and sustainable energy are attractive features.
-Space for a home office is also a powerful selling point as more Millennials are opting to work from home.
+Space for a home office is also a strong selling point as more Millennials are opting to work from home.

 Millennial home-buying growth is expected to continue its positive trend and this demographic could account for upwards of 40 percent of the residential market in 2020.